 Residence Directors will be required to follow expectations of RISD COVID-19 policies and procedures.
 Please click here to learn more about RISD’s COVID policies and our response to the pandemic.

 Throughout the interview process we will outline COVID policies, procedures, and expectations to ensure you are aware and comfortable.
-If you have any questions about COVID, Residence Life, and RISD, please email Dan Murphy at email@example.com.
+If you have any questions about COVID, Residence Life, and RISD, please email Jasmine Mahoney at firstname.lastname@example.org.

 About Rhode Island School of Design